1. Home

 Throughout the conflict in Gaza, there have been serious incidents of attacks on hospitals, violence against medical personnel and obstructions to healthcare.

-Shockingly, more than 493 healthcare workers were killed between 7 October 2023 and 27 May 2024 - this includes five of our own staff.
-As of 28 December, 14 incidents of strikes on MSF medical facilities or vehicles were recorded.
+Shockingly, more than 1,042 healthcare workers have been killed between 7 October 2023 and 28 October 2024 - this includes eight of our own staff.

 For example, the MSF-supported Al-Shifa Hospital was hit several times, resulting in injuries and deaths, in the lead-up to Israeli forces entering the complex on 15 November.
 The facility was soon evacuated and became unable to function.
 Elsewhere, MSF staff were killed in strikes on Al-Awda Hospital while clearly identified MSF vehicles have been destroyed by tanks.